 KM techniques include the creation of plain-language summaries, research reports, presentations, webinars, media relations instruments (e.g., press releases, web content, social media), and the planning of community, academic or business events.

 A critical element of effective KM is the creation of a plain-language summary of your research that stakeholders outside your field can understand.
-Our KM Plain-language Writing Instructions and Worksheet (pdf) can help you begin.
+Our PDF fileKnowledge Mobilization Plain-language Writing Instructions and Worksheet, opens in new window can help you begin.

-For an in-depth understanding of knowledge translation, these select journal articles by leading experts in Canada provide good theoretic backgrounds on KM sciences and processes:
+For an in-depth understanding of KM, these select journal articles by leading experts in Canada provide good backgrounds on KM theories and practices:

-Lost in Knowledge Translation: Time for a Map? (pdf) (Ian D. Graham; Jo Logan; Margaret B. Harrison; Sharon E. Straus; Jacqueline Tetroe; Wenda Caswell; Nicole Robinson)
+- Lost in Knowledge Translation: Time for a Map?, external link, opens in new window (Ian D. Graham; Jo Logan; Margaret B. Harrison; Sharon E. Straus; Jacqueline Tetroe; Wenda Caswell; Nicole Robinson)

-A Guide to Knowledge Translation Theory (pdf) (Carole A. Estabrooks; David S. Thompson; J. Jacque E. Lovely; Anne Hofmeyer)
+- A Guide to Knowledge Translation Theory, external link, opens in new window (Carole A. Estabrooks; David S. Thompson; J. Jacque E. Lovely; Anne Hofmeyer)

-How Can Research Organizations More Effectively Transfer Research Knowledge to Decision Makers? (pdf) (John Lavis; Dave Robertson; Jennifer Woodside; Christopher McLeod; Julia Abelson)
+- How Can Research Organizations More Effectively Transfer Research Knowledge to Decision Makers?, external link, opens in new window (John Lavis; Dave Robertson; Jennifer Woodside; Christopher McLeod; Julia Abelson)

 Other resources to help you incorporate KM into your research include: